Guochry/CARE/README.md

-## Alignment tuning and Inference
+## CARE model Inference
 After setting up the environment, you can either use FIGA model in the zero-shot scenario, or train it on your own dataset from scratch.

 ### Inference
-We have released FIGA model in: [https://huggingface.co/RUCAIBox/Erya](https://huggingface.co/RUCAIBox/Erya), which you can use directly as below.
+We have released CARE model in: [https://huggingface.co/RUCAIBox/Erya](https://huggingface.co/RUCAIBox/Erya), which you can use directly as below.

 ```
 from transformers import BertTokenizer, CPTForConditionalGeneration